-Pulmonary vein isolation is a procedure used to stop abnormal electrical signals in your heart that cause heart rhythm problems.
+Pulmonary vein isolation is a procedure to treat an abnormal heart rhythm called atrial fibrillation.

-In pulmonary vein isolation, the procedure creates scar tissue in the part of the left upper chamber of your heart where each of your four pulmonary veins connects.
+In pulmonary vein isolation, the tiny scars are created in the left upper chamber of your heart in the area where the four lung (pulmonary) veins connect.
 Your pulmonary veins bring oxygen-rich blood from your lungs to your heart.
-Pulmonary vein isolation can reduce the signs and symptoms of atrial fibrillation, which affects the upper chambers of the heart.

 Why it's done